 A small part of the old castle town of Hirosaki is preserved as a former samurai district.
 Three samurai houses and one house of a merchant are open to the public.

 The homes are very simple and unadorned.
-The Ito residence, home to the family doctor of the Tsugaru feudal lord, is slightly larger and is slightly more well appointed than the other two.
+The Ito residence, home to the family doctor of the Tsugaru feudal lord, is slightly larger and more well appointed than the other two.

-The Ishiba residence was owned by a family who was part of the merchant class that sold household goods and straw.
+The Ishiba residence was owned by a merchant class family that sold household goods and straw.
 The residence is still used today, as a shop and home.
-There is a 100 yen admission fee to see the inside of the residence.
-Inside, you will see that the merchant class lived with a few more amenities than the average samurai.
+There is a 100-yen admission fee to see the inside of the house.
+You will see that the merchant class lived with a few more amenities than the average samurai.

-Take a short walk around the rest of the district and you will find other former samurai residences in the Hirosaki Samurai District.
-These are not open to the public, but it will help you to imagine what it was like to live as a samurai during the Edo period (1603-1867) as you walk by.
+You will find other former samurai residences in the Hirosaki Samurai District.
+These are not open to the public.
+You can imagine what it was like to live as a samurai during the Edo period (1603-1867) as you walk by.